GeekyGhost/ComfyUI-GeekyRemB/README.md

+Save the python fuile into your custom nodes folder and run ComfyUI.
+Use the one labled v2.

 # ComfyUI-GeekyRemB v2 (Pretty much complete used Claude Sonnet to help me refine v1 and make v2)

 GeekyRemB Node Description: